 child who enjoys the spirit of Christmas.

-On or about December 10, the
+On or about December 10, the letter or card will

 be mailed from the North Pole, in a matching or colored